raharison-toky/extended-sir-model/README.md

 ## Features
 - general classes for modeling differential equations problems with Euler's method
-- general class for finding the coefficients in problems like the SIR models
+- general classes for finding the coefficients in problems like the SIR models

 ## Examples